bradbase/xlcalculator/README.md

 Excel number precision is a complex discussion.
 There is further detail on the README at [xlfunctions](https://github.com/bradbase/xlfunctions).

+# Unit testing Excel formulas directly from the workbook.

+If you are interested in unit testing formulas in your workbook, you can use [FlyingKoala](https://github.com/bradbase/flyingkoala).
+An example on how can be found [here](https://github.com/bradbase/flyingkoala/tree/master/flyingkoala/unit_testing_formulas).

 # TODO
 - Set up a travis continuous integration service
 - Improve testing